RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 ### System

-For a basic setup, to install REGARDS, PostgreSQL, RabbitMQ and ElasticSearch on a single server you will need :
+For a basic setup, to install REGARDS, PostgreSQL, RabbitMQ and ElasticSearch on a single server, you will need :

 - 16Gb RAM
 - 4 to 8 vCPU

+We'll assume you want to install REGARDS in `/opt/regards`, so don't forget to adapt this path if you install it somewhere else.

 ### Regards